Educational tool · Based on modern veterinary aging research · Updated for 2026

 The key insight from modern research is that dogs age non-linearly - fast in year one, fast in year two, then at a rate determined by body size.
 Large breeds have higher IGF-1 hormone levels that accelerate cellular aging, shortening their lifespan relative to small breeds.

-Based on: AKC size-adjusted aging guidelines and The American Naturalist (2013) body-size/lifespan study.
+Based on: AKC size-adjusted aging guidelines.
 Estimation limitations apply.

 Per-Year Aging Rate by Size